 b.
 SEPM provided 3 $50 gift cards to the SEPM booth to the first, second, and third place winners.
 Winners were determined by votes submitted by attendees.

 c.
-The University of Texas, Austin paid for the printing of the photos and students got to keep their matted printed photos.
+The Massachusetts Institute of Technology paid for the printing of the photos and students got to keep their matted printed photos.

 d.
 Submission Instructions Included in Email Announcement: "Students, please email ONE digital photo depicting an aspect of your carbonate research or from a field trip you have attended.
 Please make sure your photo submission is of sufficient resolution to print and include a short caption with your submission.”

 Questions?
 Please contact one of the organizers (listed above) or Hayley Cooney at SEPM headquarters: firstname.lastname@example.org